ash/raku-course/essentials/conditional-checks/comparing-numbers/index.md

 ## Examples

-Some examples with the operators that comprare numbers:
+Some examples with the operators that compare numbers:

 ```raku
 say 10 == 10; # True